 So, now that we know what we are talking about, let's learn how to make one!

 The first step to building a charcuterie board is to find a board.
 When it comes to choosing a board, the only real requirement is that it has a flat surface.
 Wooden cutting boards or butcher blocks are most commonly used and provide a rustic look that compliments most meats and cheeses.
-Whereas, slate and marble boards can offer a more classic aesthetic.
+Whereas, slate serving boards and marble cheese boards can offer a more classic aesthetic.

-Pro Tip: Mix and match your boards or find one that incorporate two different types of materials, such as this Marble and Acacia Wood Cheese Board.
+Pro Tip: Mix and match your boards or find one that incorporate two different types of materials, such as this Marble and Wood Cheese Board.

 2. Tools & Accessories